 Local, state and federal governments are a big consumer within the Australian economy and regularly need to update and replace all the items and equipment that makes all their operations tick.
 They often use auctions to dispose of vehicles, surplus/obsolete equipment, land and buildings, office equipment, local council machinery and much more.

-Items may come various departments such as defence, for example army surplus, or it may be office equipment from any of the large number of government agencies and departments.
+Items may come various departments such as defence, for example, army surplus, or it may be office equipment from any of a large number of government agencies and departments.

 Items and equipment are generally well maintained under strict maintenance schedules, although, care should still be taken as they may not receive the loving care that a private owner would give.
 Sales are generally conducted by a third party and can be on-site at government branch or at the auction centre.